Next Generation 9-1-1

 California has already made important upgrades to prepare for Next Generation 9-1-1.
 That work sets the stage for a system that is more resilient, more flexible, and better equipped to serve California communities now and into the future.

-NG 9-1-1 Project Management: Promoting transparency and accountability
+NG 9-1-1 project transparency and accountability

 More information and updates